phlexible/phlexible-docs/book/installation.rst

     http://project.dev/app_dev.php/admin

-phlexible 1.0 will prompt you for your username and password that you have set :ref:`earlier in the setup <docs-add-backend-user>`.
+phlexible  will prompt you for your username and password that you have set :ref:`earlier in the setup <docs-add-backend-user>`.

 Beginning Development
 ---------------------

-Now that you have a fully-functional phlexible 1.0 application, you can begin development!
+Now that you have a fully-functional phlexible application, you can begin development!

-Be sure to also check out the :doc:`Cookbook </cookbook/index>` which contains a wide variety about solving problems with phlexible 1.0.
+Be sure to also check out the :doc:`Cookbook </cookbook/index>` which contains a wide variety about solving problems with phlexible.

 .. _`http://symfony.com/doc/current/book/installation.html`: http://symfony.com/doc/current/book/installation.html
 .. _`phlexible Composer Repository`: https://packages.brainbits.net/phlexible-bundles/